-The second stage, to be completed this November, will result in 46 kilometres of world-class coastal hiking and three public huts (more on these below).
-The four-day walk, which will start with a boat trip from Port Arthur to Denmans Cove in Tasman National Park, will take you via Cape Pillar and Cape Hauy to the end of the track at Fortescue Bay.
+The Three Capes Track in Tasmania is a multi-day walk on the Tasman Peninsula.
+It has 46 kilometres of world-class coastal hiking and three public huts.
+The four-day walk starts with a boat trip from Port Arthur to Denmans Cove in Tasman National Park and will take you via Cape Pillar and Cape Hauy to the end of the track at Fortescue Bay.

-When the third and final stage of the project is done (there’s no deadline for this stage yet), the Three Capes Track will have five public huts and walkers will be able to spend six days walking 82 kilometres from White Beach, near Nubeena, to Fortescue Bay via Cape Raoul (near Shipstern Bluff, the infamous big-wave surfing spot), Cape Pillar and Cape Hauy.
+When the third and final stage of the project is done, the Three Capes Track will have five public huts and walkers will be able to spend six days walking 82 kilometres from White Beach, near Nubeena, to Fortescue Bay via Cape Raoul (near Shipstern Bluff, the infamous big-wave surfing spot), Cape Pillar and Cape Hauy.

-Four days or six, one thing is certain, if today’s day-walk is any indication: the Three Capes Track is going to be spectacularly coastal.
+Four days or six, one thing is certain, if today’s day-walk is any indication: the Three Capes Track is spectacularly coastal.

-After walking a short way, and seeing a Bennett’s wallaby hop into the bush ahead of us, Ashley and I take a quick detour onto the currently closed (because it’s still under construction) Mt Fortescue track.
+After walking a short way, and seeing wallaby hop into the bush ahead of us, Ashley and I take a quick detour onto the Mt Fortescue track.

 Back on the main trail, two more thoughts strike me: the track is magnificently crafted, a snaking mosaic of stone paths, bridges and retaining walls, with the occasional boardwalk, all built to last; and it’s remarkably mud-free, considering how much rain Tasmania gets.

 “The entire walk is designed to be an all-weather, dry-boot experience that can be tackled all year round,” Ashley tells me.

 It’s also relatively flat; the highest point, Mt Fortescue, is a mere 450m above sea level.